Statistical Inference on Latent Space Models for Network Data: Introduction

 \begin{enumerate} \item We propose a unified and flexible framework for analyzing the theoretical properties of the maximum likelihood estimators of network latent space models under a general model setup.
 Our approach is based on the examination of the high-dimensional structures of the score vector and the Hessian matrix of the log-likelihood function, which is fundamentally different from the techniques used in the existing literature \citep[e.g.][]{athreya2017statistical,ma2020universal}.
 To overcome the theoretical challenge arising from the singularity of the Hessian matrix due to the identifiability issue, we introduce a Lagrange-type adjustment to the likelihood function to accommodate the identifiability constraints, which allows for the development of a comprehensive statistical inference framework for various network data settings.

 \item To the best of our knowledge, this work is the first to establish the uniform consistency as well as asymptotic distribution results for the maximum likelihood estimators under general edge types and link functions.
-Notably, we show that the asymptotic variance is optimal in the sense of achieving the Cramer-Rao information lower bound.
-The established asymptotic distribution results would also pave the way for downstream inference tasks in network data applications, such as constructing confidence intervals for link predictions.
+Notably, we show that the asymptotic variance is optimal in the sense of achieving the Cramer-Rao information lower bound for individual node estimation. {Specifically, under independent-edge settings, the asymptotic covariance matrix for the estimators of node degree $\alpha_i$ and node latent position $z_i$ matches the inverse of the oracle Fisher information matrix of these parameters given that all node degree and latent position parameters associated with the other $n-1$ nodes are \emph{known}.} The established asymptotic distribution results would also pave the way for downstream inference tasks in network data applications, such as constructing confidence intervals for link predictions.

-\item Adopting the same analysis framework, we further extend our results towards more practical settings, where the network is allowed to be sparse and edge variables are allowed to have additional dependencies beyond those explained by the latent positions. \end{enumerate}
+\item Adopting the same analysis framework, we further extend our results towards more practical settings, where the network is allowed to be sparse and edge variables are allowed to have additional dependencies beyond those explained by the latent positions. {We show that our results adapt to the optimal sparse regime in network analysis up to an arbitrarily small polynomial order, i.e., $\Theta(n^{-1+\epsilon})$, under independent-edge settings.
+We also examine the tolerance of our estimator against edge dependency and the related asymptotic properties, where the estimation method can be viewed as a pseudo-likelihood approach.} \end{enumerate}

 The rest of this paper is organized as follows.
 We start by discussing the network model setting with independent edges in Section \ref{sec:ind_case}, where we present the problem setup, the proposed theoretical framework, and the main theoretical results.
 In Section \ref{sec:generalized_settings}, we extend the analysis towards the dependent-edge and sparse-edge settings.
 Comprehensive simulation results are presented in Section \ref{sec:simulation}, and a data application involving a statistician coauthorship network is presented in Section \ref{sec:real_data}.
 Additional numerical results and proofs are presented in the Supplementary Material.